Study Abroad Student Learning Goals

 • Appropriate length: Typically, programs run for 3-4 weeks during an inter-semester period.
 Does the length of time abroad/in the field seem reasonable for the learning goals proposed?
 Are class meetings scheduled on campus to offset a shorter experience abroad?

 • Itinerary: Is the proposed itinerary well thought out and researched?
+Is the itinerary clearly listed out in the syllabus calendar?

 Rationale